BashirRased/wp-plugin-rb-site-social-links/readme.txt

 for "RB Site Social Links"

 = Install and Activate =
-RB Site Social Links from your Plugins page
+"RB Site Social Links" from your Plugins page

 = Go to =
 Setting -> General Page